raihahahan/portfolio/content/posts/LSM-tree-Key-Value-Store-in-CPP.md

 ## Duplicate Keys and Latest Value Resolution

-Since every flush creates a new SSTable file, it's possible (and expected) that the same key appears in multiple segments—this happens every time a key is updated.\
+Since every flush creates a new SSTable file, it's possible (and expected) that the same key appears in multiple segments.
+This happens every time a key is updated.\
 \
 Rather than scanning all segments blindly, our index map always gets updated with the latest offset each time a new flush occurs.
 So even though old versions of the key exist in older segments, reads always return the latest value because: